A SAT-based Approach for Specification, Analysis, and Justification of Reductions between NP-complete Problems: Background

-\begin{enumerate} \item $X$ is in \np; \item for some \np-complete problem $Y$ it holds $Y \leq_p X$. \end{enumerate}
+\begin{enumerate} \item $Y$ is in \np; \item for some \np-complete problem $X$ it holds $X \leq_p Y$. \end{enumerate}

-To show $Y \leq_p X$, for an arbitrary instance $y$ of $Y$, it is sufficient to construct, in polynomial time, an instance $x = \mathcal{T}(y)$ of $X$, such that $y$ has the answer \say{yes} iff $x$ has the answer \say{yes}.
+To show $X \leq_p Y$, it is sufficient, for an arbitrary instance $x$ of $X$, to construct, in polynomial time, an instance $y = \mathcal{R}(x)$ of $Y$ ($\mathcal{R}$ is a reduction function), such that $x$ has the answer \say{yes} iff $y$ has the answer \say{yes}.
 In other words, the following has to be proved:

-In concrete proofs, however, instead of {\em existence} of a certificate for $\mathcal{T}(y)$, a potential solution $c_x$ obtained by a translation closely related to $\mathcal{T}$ (hence we will also denote it by $\mathcal{T}$) is often considered, and it is proved:
+In concrete proofs, however, instead of the {\em existence} of a certificate for $\mathcal{R}(x)$, a potential solution $c_y$ obtained by a translation closely related to $\mathcal{R}$ (hence we will also denote it by $\mathcal{R}$) is often considered, and it is proved:

 The above reduction correctness condition has two directions, called {\em completeness}:

 or

 and {\em soundness}: